DJBarnes/django-adminlte2-pdq/README.md

     `/accounts/profile` which is the default
     [Django Login redirect.](https://docs.djangoproject.com/en/dev/ref/settings/#login-redirect-url)
-    Adding the above entry to your `settings.py` file will allow successful logins to redirect to the sample home page included in Django-AdminLTE2-PDQ until a proper profile route is set up.
+    Adding the above entry to your `settings.py` file will allow successful logins to redirect to the default provided home page included in step 4.
+At least until a proper profile route can be set up.

+    ---
+    :warning: **WARNING**
+    If you are not using the default urls from step 4, we assume that you already know where you would like to have users redirected to on successful login and thus have already done this step with a different value.

     ---